Insights · May 7, 2026

 Attention Span Advantage

 Scrolling audiences treat news feeds like snack bars, sampling two bites before wandering off.
 Podcast listeners, by contrast, settle in for twenty or even forty minutes while commuting, dog-walking, or cleaning dishes.
 That stretch of uninterrupted ear time allows complex ideas to bloom, anecdotes to land, and brand personalities to sparkle in ways no banner ad can match.
+The Edison Research Infinite Dial report consistently documents this engagement depth, making podcasting one of the most time-rich formats available to communicators.

 Credibility Borrowed From Hosts